Daily Leadership Thought #59 – Get the Math Right

 • Don’t pay yourself more than the business can afford.

-• Keep enough capital in the business so that you can handle short-term emergencies and/or take advantage of unforeseen opportunities.
+• Maintain sufficient capital in the business to handle short-term emergencies and capitalize on unforeseen opportunities.

-• The compound value of interest over time is an amazing thing.
+• The compound value of interest over time is a wonderful thing.

 • Businesses and families should have an operating budget and live within their means.